We rank the fifty most outstanding records of the year.

 Sivan’s one-true-love vision isn’t revolutionary (not all queer art has to be!) but its presence as a mainstream pop album is quietly significant.
 Bloom is a fairly traditional love story, but it’s also a ten foot tall queer declaration of joy: advertised on billboards in Times Square, and fit to be projected onto nearby planets if the record company had the technology and/or the budget.
 By filtering his joy through the cracks of his neuroses, Sivan projected hope to romantically bereft queer pop fans – his is a happiness that could be all of ours.

 The fourth record by LA’s The Internet, Hive Mind, on paper may fool listeners that it’s a commentary on the social media echo chamber.
-‘Hive mind’, one of the buzziest phrases of the last few years, is deployed in online debates about fake news, Trump, the general malaise of 2018 but The Internet frankly aren’t interested.
-Instead, they’re tending the wounds of a fucked-up world with warm soul songs that blush in the heat of love.
+‘Hive mind’, one of the buzziest phrases of the last few years, is deployed in online debates about fake news, Trump, and the general malaise of 2018 but The Internet frankly aren’t interested.
+Instead, they’re tending to the wounds of a fucked-up world with warm soul songs that blush in the heat of love.

 It’s easy to talk about this startlingly accomplished debut record from Sarah Beth Tomberlin in terms of its hymnal quality, especially given the degree to which the Kentucky native’s personal history dominated the narrative around its release in August; having been raised in an unyielding Baptist environment, she found herself reckoning with a crisis of faith at 16, right around the time that she’d enrolled at a private Christian college.
 Her doubts won out, she dropped out, and suddenly found herself staring into a void - not just where her studies should have been, but where the beliefs that had shaped her worldview had once been.